dclive/H310MA20r1/README.md

 * Download OCAT https://github.com/ic005k/QtOpenCoreConfig and open it.
 Read the tooltips showing what all the icons at the top do.
 Update to the latest OCAT version by finding the update button on the left side of the window and updating.
 Don't continue until you've done this.
 * Open your USB stick's config.plist by using OCAT's OPEN icon.
 * In OCAT, notice the row of icons on the left side.
 Go to "PI" on the row.
-* Let's general a new serial for you.
+* Let's generaate a new serial.
 Ensure, under the GENERIC tab, that for "SystemProductName" you have the iMacPro1,1.
 Then click GENERATE right next to the iMacPro1,1 box.
-Your serial numbers are now set up!
+Your serial numbers are now set up.

 Now let's fix your MAC address (ROM)